farmOS/farmOS-aggregator/docs/using-farmos-aggregator.md

 ![Register Farm Profiles](../img/ui/register_step2.png)

-The registration page allows farmOS admins to select which of the configured OAuth scopes they would like to authorize the farmOS Aggregator with access to their data.
+The registration page allows farmOS admins to select for which of the configured OAuth scopes they would like to authorize the farmOS Aggregator to access their data.

 Features:
 - If `OPEN_FARM_REGISTRATION` is enabled then this page will be accessible to the public.
 The `FARM_ACTIVE_AFTER_REGISTRATION` setting allows you to configure if registered farms will be enabled by default.
-This can be useful to prevent the malicious intent if many farm profiles are added.
+This can be useful to guard against malicious intent if many farm profiles are added.
 - If `INVITE_FARM_REGISTRATION` is enabled then this page will be accessible to users that receive a link with an embedded `api_token`.
-See _[Requsting Registration](#requesting-registration)_
+See _[Requesting Registration](#requesting-registration)_
-- The registration is multi step process (step 2 is show above):
+- The registration is a multi step process (step 2 is show above):
-  1) farmOS Server Hostname is input
+  1) User inputs farmOS Server Hostname.
-  2) User selects which of the configured OAuth Scopes they want to authorize
+  2) User selects which of the configured OAuth Scopes they want to authorize.
-  3) The user is redirected to their farmOS server to complete the OAuth Authorization Flow
+  3) The user is redirected to their farmOS server to complete the OAuth Authorization Flow.
   4) Basic farm values are pre-populated in the registration form.
 The user verifies their information.

 #### Requesting Registration